flokk.

 Palace on the Isle (Palac na Wyspie)

 The neoclassical palace sitting on a small artificial island in Lazienki Park is one of Warsaw's most iconic images and worth a quick tour inside to see the painted interiors and royal collections.
-Fr
+From May through September, free Chopin piano concerts are held at the outdoor amphitheater nearby every Sunday at noon.

 culture